310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/prologue.md

 Maybe this means you’re a truly excellent producer… Even more than I thought.

-… Woah—Why are you suddenly teary-eyed!?
+…Woah— Why are you suddenly teary-eyed!?
 Sorry, am I annoying you?

 No?
 It’s because you don’t get why you were tasked to plan an S1 event?
 You’re still an amateur who doesn’t know anything?